Manage GCP Artifact Registry Repository IAM Policies

 Beyond these examples

-The examples reference pre-existing infrastructure such as Artifact Registry repositories and GCP project with location configured.
-They focus on IAM resource configuration rather than repository provisioning.
+The examples reference pre-existing infrastructure such as an Artifact Registry repository (referenced as my_repo), and GCP project and location configuration.
+They focus on configuring IAM bindings rather than provisioning the repository itself.

 To keep things focused, common IAM patterns are omitted, including: